 Undergraduate Programs in the School of Art + Design

-Minors are an opportunity to study art or product design in a more limited way, secondary to one’s major study area.
+The School of Art + Design offers a range of undergraduate degree options within the Department of Art and the Department of Product Design.
+In addition, minors are an opportunity to study art in a more limited way, secondary to one’s major study area.

 Graduate Programs in the School of Art + Design